basvandesande/azurecodingarchitect/blog/content/posts/ota-update.md

 ```

 ## Final thoughts
 Techniques shown in this post are the basis for an Over-The-Air update mechanism in which you have a fixed binary that will act as a host to run one or multiple plug-ins that are stored on the device.
 In the host, you have to check periodically if there are newer versions of the plug-in available after which you can download, store and execute it.
-The code shown is not feature complete it is a proof of concept, e.g. error handling is lacking and MD-5 checking of the downloaded file is omitted.
+The code shown is not feature complete it is a proof of concept, e.g. error handling is lacking, MD-5 checking of the downloaded file is omitted and no attempt is made to optimize the way the invoked classes are kept into memory.
+Optimizing the main program can be the topic for a next blog post.

 I'm impressed by the work done by the Nano framework project.
 Reflection on such a limited device... mind blowing!
 Using the Visual Studio debugger on an embedded device is insanely powerful.